git4keerthip/KnowledgeBank/InterviewsCollectionsJuly.md

 - Spring Bean Definition Inheritance - Having child bean inheriting definition of parent bean definition can save lot of time, these inheritiance can be used as     templating, parent bean definition has to be marked as "abstract = true"
 - Spring AOP
 - How to create custom annotations
+- Normalization n1, n2 ,n3
 ### OR -round2
 - Bottle with tablets , find drugged bottle puzzle
 - Sum of nums with linked List program
-- what is generalization and specialization
+- what is generalization and specialization (THis is from E-R Models ignore)
 - When we use abstract class with no abstract methods?
 - Advantages of Lamdba from java 8 , difference between these from anonymous Inner class
+  - Lambda is useful for functional Interfaces only, but AIC can be used to create subclass of  abstract or concrete and implementations for interfaces as well.
 - Traffic signal design
 - Few sortings in employee ArrayList
 - sort by empid in Map<employee,String>